Executive Policy #1

 - When budget reductions or reallocations are made, units are encouraged to eliminate positions through attrition or reassignment of employees to vacant positions.
 Even when budgets are stable or growing, areas should review priorities for possible reallocation when vacancies occur.

 - Once budgets are set, area administrators are expected to cover all contingencies that occur within their areas.

 - “Spending an account into the red” is not acceptable unless the overdraft is guaranteed in writing from another account.

 - Training is available to administrators and their staffs on the use of on-line tools to track budgets.

-- Central offices will not process IRIs, purchase orders, and personnel actions on overdrawn accounts without approval of a vice president.
+- Central offices will not process Internal Service Delivery journals, purchase orders, and employment actions on overdrawn accounts without approval of a vice president.

 - Periodically the Budget Office projects year-end balances for all areas.
 Projected deficits are reviewed with the areas in question to identify any additional information that might modify the projections, then forwarded to the appropriate vice presidents and the President.
 Areas are asked for plans to correct projected over-spending.

 - Any area completing a fiscal year with a negative balance is required to submit a written plan through the appropriate vice president to the Budget Office showing how the deficit is to be resolved and any debt repaid.